influxdata/influxdata-operator/README.md

 #### Create "on-demand" Backups & Store it in S3 Bucket .

-As the backup files stores in S3 bucket , you need first to exec the secret yaml file "deploy/crds/influxdata_v1alpha1_aws_creds.yaml"
+As the backup files stores in S3 bucket , you need first need to create a Kubernetes Secret for sutenticating to AWS.
+Deploy the secret custom resource file [aws_creds.yaml](deploy/crds/influxdata_v1alpha1_aws_creds.yaml).

 Note : awsAccessKeyId & awsSecretAccessKey are <base64encoded>.

-in order to take backup for testdb , you need to specify the database name in yaml file "deploy/crds/influxdata_v1alpha1_backup_cr.yaml"
+in order to take a backup for database testdb , you need to specify the database name in Backup CR file [backup_cr.yaml](deploy/crds/influxdata_v1alpha1_backup_cr.yaml)

-The below yaml file will take backup for testdb and store it in s3://influxdb-backup-restore/backup/ in US-WEST-2 Region .
+The below yaml file will take a backup for testdb and store it in `s3://influxdb-backup-restore/backup/` `in US-WEST-2 Region`.

 ```
 apiVersion: influxdata.com/v1alpha1